– General Introduction –

 He juggled working as a waiter and playing poker for a while before deciding to try his luck in Vegas and play with the big boys.

-Little did he know that he would come back a big boy himself.
+Little did he know that he would come back as a big boy himself.
 He went on to win the televised 2004 WPT L.A.
-Poker Classics for close to $1.4 Million and became an instant celebrity.
+Poker Classics for close to $1.4 million and became an instant celebrity.

 All that success went a little to his head and the Vegas lifestyle also caught up with him.
 His apartment was the party pad for all his friends.
 They even had keys to come and go as they pleased.
 An extreme highlight occurred when he let Dan Bilzerian shoot him in the chest, wearing a bulletproof vest.
 It seemed Antonio had lost his way and his poker enthusiasm.